SALTHOUSE

 Wild rose flowers on Salthouse Heath |

 The church of St Nicholas at Salthouse stands between the village and high ridge and is high enough to avoid any flood water.
 A path leads from the road to the large church yard.
-See the Norfolk Churches website for more information. |
+Inside, the nave and chancel were rebuilt in the 15th century at a time of great prosperity.
+The church contains a fine font with lions and a painted rood screen. |

 Salthouse parish church of St. Nicholas |